sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 12. Corrected Question

-**How can you fail a CI/CD pipeline if the newly deployed pods are in CrashLoopBackOff, ImagePullBackOff, or another unhealthy state?**
+# 12. **How can you fail a CI/CD pipeline if the newly deployed pods are in CrashLoopBackOff, ImagePullBackOff, or another unhealthy state?**

 ## Interview Ready Answer